PoinT GOResearch

 Practical Application

-Annual Periodization for Tendon Adaptation
+Annual Phase Sequencing for Tendon Adaptation

-• Weeks 7-12 (Stiffness Development): Add isometrics (3-5 × 5 sec at max effort, 2×/week)
+• Weeks 7–12 (Stiffness Development): Introduce isometric holds (3–5 × 5 seconds at maximal effort, 2×/week) alongside continued heavy resistance work at reduced volume.
+Begin monthly RSI baseline testing.

-Monitoring Adaptation
+Monitoring Adaptation Progress

 FAQ